bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Milestone 3: Real data and finalizing functionality

-The goal of Milestone 3 is to finish implementing the functionality of all our pages.
-In addition, we aim to add substantial amounts of real data to all of our collections in the system.
-Afterward, we will get community feedback and finalize testing on our site to ensure it is the best it can be.
+The goal of Milestone 3 was to finish implementing the functionality of all our pages.
+In addition, we aimed to add substantial amounts of real data to all of our collections in the system.
+Afterward, we received community feedback and finalized testing on our site to ensure it was the best it could be.

-Milestone 3 is managed using [Bridging the Gap GitHub Project Board M3](https://github.com/bridging-the-gap/bridging-the-gap/projects/3)
+Milestone 3 was managed using [Bridging the Gap GitHub Project Board M3](https://github.com/bridging-the-gap/bridging-the-gap/projects/3)

 ## Team